Titan-Node/ai-benchmark/README.md

 2) You will need Nvidia Driver 551 or greater
 3) For Linux - You may need the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) with the experimental packages enabled to detect the GPUs properly.

+> ℹ️ **Note:** This will download approx 36GB disk space for the models and 10GB for the docker image.

 # Download from releases and run
 [Download here](https://github.com/Titan-Node/ai-benchmark/releases)